tropicbliss/symphonia/README.md

 }
 ```

-Note that calling `playX()` blocks the main thread so use worker threads to make it non-blocking.
+Note that calling `playFromX()` blocks the main thread so use worker threads to make it non-blocking.

 ```js
 const { Worker, isMainThread, parentPort } = require("worker_threads");